Constantine XI Palaiologos: Final days and final assault

 The Byzantines observed strange and ominous signs in the days leading up to the final Ottoman assault on the city.
 On 22 May, there was a lunar eclipse for three hours, harkening to a prophecy that Constantinople would fall when the moon was on wane.
 In order to encourage the defenders, Constantine commanded that the icon of Mary, the city's protector, was to be carried in a procession through the streets.
 The procession was abandoned when the icon slipped from its frame and the weather turned to rain and hail.
 Carrying out the procession on the next day was impossible as the city became engulfed in a thick fog.

 On 26 May, the Ottomans held a war council. Çandarlı Halil Pasha, who believed western military aid to the city was imminent, counseled Mehmed to compromise with the Byzantines and withdraw whereas Zagan Pasha, a military officer, urged the sultan to push on and pointed out that Alexander the Great had conquered almost the entire known world when he was young.
 Perhaps knowing that they would support a final assault, Mehmed ordered Zagan to tour the camp and gather the opinions of the soldiers.
 On the evening of 26 May, the dome of the Hagia Sophia was lit up by a strange and mysterious light phenomenon, also spotted by the Ottomans from their camp outside the city.
 The Ottomans saw it as a great omen for their victory and the Byzantines saw it as a sign of impending doom.
 28 May was calm, as Mehmed had ordered a day of rest before his final assault.
 The citizens who had not been put to work on repairing the crumbling walls or manning them prayed in the streets.
 On Constantine's orders, icons and relics from all the monasteries and churches in the city were carried along the walls.
-Both Catholics and Orthodox defenders joined together in prayers and hymns and Constantine led the procession himself.
+Both Catholics and Orthodox defenders joined in prayers and hymns and Constantine led the procession himself.
 Giustiniani sent word to Loukas Notaras to request that Notaras' artillery be brought to defend the land walls, which Notaras refused.
 Giustiniani accused Notaras of treachery and they almost fought each other before Constantine intervened.